tammynpm/tammynpm.github.io/README.md

 ## Deployment
 This repo uses a GitHub Actions workflow at `.github/workflows/hugo.yaml` which will:
 - Set up Hugo (extended)
-- Clone the PaperMod theme during the build
+- Resolve the Researcher theme via Hugo Modules
 - Build the site into `public/`
 - Publish to the `gh-pages` branch using the built-in `GITHUB_TOKEN`